coding-ninjas-bootcamp/submission-guide/README.md

    <img src="./images/create-pr-2.png" height="500" />

-6. Wait your instructor for code review
+6. Please do NOT merge it by yourself.
+Wait your instructor for code review

 7. If your instructor believes your code can be improved, he/she will leave some comments and suggestions during code review